 The most important factor when searching for an online article job is your portfolio and building your brand in order to create trust

-Before you start looking at places to find online article jobs, you need to try and establish yourself as a writer in some demonstrable manner.
+Before you start looking at places to find online article writing jobs for beginners, you need to try and establish yourself as a writer in some demonstrable manner.

 However, you also do not need a degree in journalism or other qualifications.
 A few employers might demand qualifications, but really, most are simply looking for someone who can write a good quality article.